TowoLabs/ftso-signal-providers/README.md

     * Must be prefixed with https://
     * Must redirect HTTP to HTTPS
 * `address` must be 40 characters hex
-    * Must be the same Songbird or Flare address that you submit prices with
+    * Must be the same Songbird, Flare or Coston address you submit prices with
     * Must be EIP-55 checksummed
 * `logoURI` must be this repository's raw GitHub user content path
   * Must end with your checksummed address and a `.png` file extension